ajschumacher/gadsdc/15-svm/README.md

 ### Questions

  * Imagine an example dataset with two continuous features corresponding to axes in the plane, and binary label.
+The label is 1 for examples within some distance of the origin, and 0 otherwise.
 How well would each of the classification algorithms we've seen so far perform with this data?
  * Say you have a red pile of rocks and a blue pile of rocks on the floor in a room.
 All the red rocks are to the left of all the blue rocks.
 How many rocks determine the minimum distance between the two piles?
 (Is it always the same number?)
  * What other thoughts, comments, concerns, and questions do you have?
 What's on your mind?